NazariiIhnat/todo-list-app/README.md

     Date-based sorting in ascending and descending order.</li>
   <li><b>Task Searching: </b>Users can quickly find tasks by searching for keywords in the
     task title.</li>
   <li><b>Automatic login: </b>The application automatically login if user refresh page.
-Autologin happens only if used did not logout and last login was less than an hour ago.
+Autologin happens only if user did not logout and last login was less than an hour ago.
   </li>
   <li><b>Automatic logout:</b> The application automatically logout user after one hour.</li>
 </ol>